 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-There are two items that qualify for reporting in this category.
+The District has three items that qualify for reporting in this category.
 The first item is related to pensions reported in the District-wide Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
-Lastly is the District contributions to the pension systems (TRS and ERS Systems) subsequent to the measurement date.
+The second is the District contributions to the pension systems (TRS and ERS Systems) and OPEB subsequent to the measurement date.
+The third item relates to OPEB reporting in the District-wide Statement of Net Position.
+This represents the effect of the net change in the actual and expected experience.

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has the following items that qualify for reporting in this category.
+The District has four items that qualify for reporting in this category.
 First arises only under a modified accrual basis of accounting and is reported as unavailable revenue - property taxes.
 The second item is related to pensions reported in the District's proportion of the collective net pension liability (ERS System) and net pension asset (TRS System) and difference during the measurement periods between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
+The third item is revenues from grants received that have met all other eligibility requirements except those related to time restrictions.
+The fourth item is related to OPEB reporting in the District-wide Statement of Net Position.
+This represents the effect of the net changes of assumptions or other inputs.